CyBear-Jinni/cbj_app/README.md

 What was left is to have the app on your phone.
 For now the app is not in the play store so jump to [Instructions for developers](#instructions-for-developers) part.

+### Connecting the smart device to the phone app:

 Now we need to link the smart device in the phone app.
+Find the smart device Wi-Fi ip.
 Connect the phone to home Wi-Fi.
 Go to: Lamps page --> Press the cog in the top right corner --> press the plus button --> insert the smart device IP and press Add.